 LIMITED ONBOARD SERVICE

-We’re temporarily reducing inflight food and beverage service to limit the interaction between our flight crews and guests.
-Feel free to pack your own snacks and #FillBeforeYouFly.
+Our food and beverage service on board has been reduced to limit interaction.
+We encourage you to bring your own food and your own water bottle to fill before you fly #FillBeforeYouFly.
 You’ll also notice we have removed all seatback contents, except for the safety card, to limit the spread of germs.

 Our care is always there.

 Besides keeping our planes clean, we’ve rolled out a host of “Peace of Mind” policies to give our guests flexibility and more options.